MicrosoftDocs/architecture-center/docs/patterns/claim-check-content.md

 Consider the following recommendations when implementing the Claim-Check pattern:

-- *Delete consumed messages.* If you don't need to archive the message, deleting the message data after it's consumed.
+- *Delete consumed messages.* If you don't need to archive the message, delete the message data after the receiving applications consume it.
 Use either a synchronous or asynchronous deletion strategy:

   - *Synchronous deletion*: The consuming application deletes the message immediately after consumption.
 It ties deletion to the message handling workflow and uses messaging-workflow compute capacity.

   - *Asynchronous deletion*: A process outside the message processing workflow deletes the message.
 It decouples message deletion from the message handling workflow and minimizes use of messaging-workflow compute.

 - *Implement the pattern conditionally.* Incorporate logic in the sender application that only applies the Claim-Check pattern if the message size surpasses the messaging system's limit.
 For smaller messages, bypass the pattern and sent the smaller message to the messaging system.
 This conditional approach reduces latency, optimizes resources utilization, and improves throughput.